NimbleUser/apex-style-guide/index.md

 ### 5.1 Rules common to all identifiers

 Identifiers use only ASCII letters and digits, and, in a small number of cases noted below, underscores.
 Thus each valid identifier name is matched by the regular expression `\w+` .

+The platform reserves use of two consecutive underscores in a name (double underscore).
+A double underscore cannot be used in a developer name.

 In NimbleUser Style special prefixes or suffixes, like those seen in the examples `name_`, `mName`, `s_name` and `kName`, are **not** used.